Build Integration

 --project

-[Optional] JFrog project key.
+(Optional) JFrog project key.

 Examples

-The following command collects all currently known environment variables, and attaches them to the build-info for build my-build-name
+Example 1 Collect all currently known environment variables and attach them to the build-info for build my-build-name with build number 18:

 Collecting Information from Git